 - Top Sections: The Top Sections card identifies the most active sections, along with their instructors, across all currently active term(s).
 The ranking is determined using the sum of student engagement activities divided by the number of active students in the section.
 Click on the Top Sections card to show the Top Sections Report.

-- Audit Trail: The Audit Trail card shows the total number of changes made to objects in the system, including how many changes have been in made in the last day.
+- Audit Trail: The Audit Trail card shows the total number of changes made to objects in the system, including how many changes have been made in the last day.
 Click on the card to see a detailed Audit Trail Report with additional information.

 - Videos: The Videos card shows the total number of videos in the system, along with the total number of views of those videos over the past 12 months.
 Click on the card to see the Video Assets report, which provides details about each video in the system, including the length of the video, the owner (if there is one), the section to which it is published, among other information.